Managed backend for product teams

 '{"type":"flag.toggled","flag":"checkout","on":false}'

-# A consumer subscribes to a derived view
+# A consumer reads a materialized view over SSE

 What's included